evronylab/STREAM/README.md

 - The input type (params.input_type = 'fastq' or 'cram')
 - The 'Samples list' file (params.samples)
 - Paths to the reference genome and index
+- Paths to reference genome for STAR transcriptome alignment for 'transcriptome filtering' (see below).
+This can be generated with the command: STAR --runMode genomeGenerate --genomeDir [genomedir] --genomeFastaFiles [genome fasta] --sjdbGTFfile [GENCODE gtf file] --sjdbOverhang 100"
 - Paths to loci to analyze
 - Output path and file names
 - Paths to tools and scripts